 Without a doubt, one of the best options for tourists who want to navigate Barcelona’s public transport system is to purchase the Hola BCN! card.
-It offers unlimited journeys during the days on which it is valid, which generally means that you’ll save money if you’re travelling a lot, as single tickets on Barcelona’s public transport are relatively expensive to buy, and other discount cards don’t offer the same savings for people who are planning to travel a lot.
+This multi-day travel card offers unlimited journeys during the days on which it is valid, which generally means that you’ll save money if you’re travelling a lot, as single tickets on Barcelona’s public transport are relatively expensive to buy, and other discount cards don’t offer the same savings for people who are planning to travel a lot.

 More information about Hola BCN!
 Pass